richpl/PyBasic/README.md

 ### Variables

-Variable types follow the typical BASIC convention. *Simple* variables may contain either be strings or numbers (the latter may be integers or floating point numbers). *Array* variables may contain arrays of either strings or numbers.
+Variable types follow the typical BASIC convention. *Simple* variables may contain either strings or numbers (the latter may be integers or floating point numbers).
+Likewise *array* variables may contain arrays of either strings or numbers, but they cannot be mixed in the same array.

 Note that all keywords and variable names are case insensitive (and will be converted to upper case internally by the lexical analyser).
 String literals will retain their case however.
 There is no inherent limit on the length of variable names or string literals, this will be dictated by the limitations of Python.
 The range of numeric values is also dependent upon the underlying Python implementation.
+Note that variable names must only consist of alphabetic characters, not numbers or special characters (e.g. *MYVAR5* and *MY_VAR* are invalid).
+Alphanumeric variable names that include special characters such as underscores are a possible future enhancement.

 Numeric variables have no suffix, whereas string variables are always suffixed by '$'.
 Note that 'I' and 'I$' are considered to be separate variables.
 Note that string literals must always be enclosed within double quotes (not single quotes).